-The Metropole’s palace-like visage takes us back to la belle époque.
-With its balls of pink roses, Renaissance art and Napolenonic stateliness, it’s no surprise that the hotel is a frequent location for high fashion photo shoots and dazzling weddings.
-If you’re after a fairytale, this is the place to find it.
+The Hotel Metropole Monte-Carlo has an exquisite palace-like visage that takes us back to la belle époque.
+Its Napoleonic stateliness, thanks to its grand architectural design and Renaissance art, means it’s no surprise to us that the hotel is a frequent location for high end fashion shoots and dazzling weddings.
+If you’re after a unique Monaco experience with a designer Givenchy spa and Michelin star restaurants thrown in, this is the place to find it.

 Why We Like It

 It is fair to say that the Metropole Monte-Carlo is a specialist in the art of leisure.
 Three restaurants, run by Joël Robuchon and Christophe Cussac, offer a unique and varied culinary experience.
 With two Michelin stars, “Restaurant Joël Robuchon Monte-Carlo” specializes in refined dishes with Mediterranean flavors.
 “Yoshi”, Joël Robuchon’s only Japanese restaurant in the world, has one Michelin star and offers deliciously traditional Japanese cuisine contrasted with a bold and contemporary setting, designed by Didier Gomez.
 Finally, Joël Robuchon’s third restaurant “Odyssey” has an Haute Couture décor designed by Karl Lagerfeld, and a menu inspired by the Mediterranean.
 For a truly relaxing stay be sure to head to the amazing Spa Metropole by Givenchy.